EngrIBGIT/Advanced-Data-Analytics---Portfolio-Project-for-DataPulse/README.md

 Analyzing the dataset will help with insights into the nature of crime, identify areas of concern, and inform evidence-based policy decisions.

-This project will leverage the available dataset in a `**Microsoft Excel Document**`, which includes information on crime types, locations, and periods.
+This project will leverage the available dataset in an [Excel File](https://github.com/EngrIBGIT/Advanced-Data-Analytics---Portfolio-Project-for-DataPulse/blob/main/data/prc-pfa-mar2013-onwards-tables-191023.xlsx), which includes information on crime types, locations, and periods.

 Through data cleaning, exploratory data analysis, and statistical modeling, the aim is to: